 Why work with TBI Mauritius?

 Our skilled team of consultants and professionals will guide you to the most appropriate strategy, help you compile all the necessary documentation for the application of all the permits, both residential and for an occupation permit if you are looking to work here.
 We can also assist with the Premium Visa and finding the right location for you based on whether you like the energy of the North or the tranquillity of the West, help you settle in and meet people, and be a part of the happy foreign and local communities when you relocate to Mauritius.
-We frequently help our clients to invest in Mauritian properties to live in or for investment purposes.
+TBI frequently helps its clients to invest in Mauritian properties to live in or for investment purposes.
 We are used to clients from all over the world with a recent focus on South Africa.